apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 # Create and connect to a MongoDB cluster

 This tutorial shows how to create and connect to a MongoDB cluster.
-From v0.8.2, KubeBlocks supports MongoDB sharding.

 ## Create a MongoDB cluster